How we use our competition law powers.

 Under leniency arrangements, those who have participated in cartel activity can choose to give detailed confessions of their infringements in return for significant reductions or complete immunity from penalties for that infringement.
-We expect leniency applications to be made directly to the CMA, that will then coordinate with us in relation to all applications made in financial services.
+Leniency applications shall be made directly to the CMA, that will then coordinate with us in relation to all applications made in financial services.
 See our guidance on how we use our competition powers: FG15/8 - FCA's powers and procedures under the Competition Act 1998.

 Report competition law infringements

 We welcome information from industry participants, representative groups and the public about practices/conduct that may infringe competition law.